 Rigging with Minimal Gear - Part 2

-Previously in Part One, we covered rigging out limbs with just a rope.
-Today, I would use rigging rings or blocks to create a false branch union, but how was negative rigging done before the ring?
+Previously in Rigging with Minimal Gear - Part 1, we covered rigging out limbs with just a rope.
+Today, I would use tree rigging rings or blocks to create a false branch union, but how was negative rigging done before the ring?
 That's what we're here to find out.

 How is negative rigging achieved without hardware?